-- Notify the Council by way of a "proposal of application notice" (PAN), at least 12 weeks in advance, that an application for a major planning application is to be submitted. - Hold at least one public event where the community will be afforded the opportunity to make comment. - Publish details of the proposal in the local press, outlining where further details can be obtained and the date, time and location of a public event. - Submit a pre-application community consultation report to accompany the application. - 3.5 Pre-application consultation is likely to be more successful if the applicant makes significant efforts to open lines of communication with, and provide feedback to local communities and work with them to secure development proposals which are acceptable to everyone. - 3.6 As previously stated the Council would recommend all applicants considering submitting development proposals that fall within the definition of major development to seek a Pre-Application Discussion with planning officers.
+- Hold at least one public event where the community will be afforded the opportunity to make comment. - Publish details of the proposal in the local press, outlining where further details can be obtained and the date, time and location of a public event. - Submit a pre-application community consultation report to accompany the application. - 3.6 Pre-application consultation is likely to be more successful if the applicant makes significant efforts to open lines of communication with, and provide feedback to local communities and work with them to secure development proposals which are acceptable to everyone. - 3.7 As previously stated the Council would recommend all applicants considering submitting development proposals that fall within the definition of major development to seek a Pre-Application Discussion with planning officers.
 Where applicants fail to fully meet the pre-application community consultation requirements the Council will decline to determine the application.